 NISSAN vehicles are designed and manufactured by Nissan Motor Co., Ltd. which was founded in Tokyo, Japan in 1933, and NISSAN affiliates world wide, collectively growing to become the fifth largest automaker in the world.
-In addition to cars and trucks, NISSAN also makes textile machinery, fork-lift trucks, marine engines, boats and other products.
+In addition to cars and trucks, NISSAN also makes forklift trucks, marine engines, boats and other diversified products.